hanorine/react-lottie-hook/README.md

 };
 ```

-Due to [memory leak](https://github.com/airbnb/lottie-web/issues/1933) is advised to deeply clone the animation object using methods such as `lodash.cloneDeep`.
+Due to likely [memory leaks](https://github.com/airbnb/lottie-web/issues/1933) it is highly advised to deeply clone the animation object using methods such as `lodash.cloneDeep`.

 The exported `Lottie` component has a type of `LottieProps` and the minimum props it requires is a `lottieRef` from the `useLottie` hook.